Mustafa-Shoukat1/Email_Personalization_Outreach_Campaign_agent/README.md

 # Email_Personalization_Outreach_Campaign_Agent 🚀

 ## Tools for a Customer Outreach Campaign
+### Project Overview 🧩

+Our mission is to develop and deploy multiple AI agents using Crew AI or AutoGen for top-tier email content personalization.

 - **Searching Agent **: 🌐 Real-time internet search to explore websites, like (COMET Estimating LLC) (Any name like Mustafa Shoukat) and other platforms.
 - **NER Agent**: 🧠 Named Entity Recognition for extracting important information.